openstack/diskimage-builder/README.md

 Image building tools for Openstack
 ==================================

-These tools are the components of tripleo (https://github.com/tripleo/demo) that do the plumbing involved in building disk images.
-Specific configs live in the demo repository, while the reusable tools live here.
+These tools are the components of tripleo (https://github.com/tripleo/incubator) that do the plumbing involved in building disk images.
+Specific configs live in the incubator repository, while the reusable tools live here.

 What tools are there?
 ---------------------